-"What am I going to do with a couple of hunters?: I protested.
+"What am I going to do with a couple of hunters?" protested.
 "No offense guys."

 "None taken, at this point things like that don't even faze us.
 Just give us our pay and we'll skedaddle."

 "Woah!
 I almost gave a damn!"
 The tall one slammed his hand against Karim's desk.
-Karim didn't take it too well.
+Karim didn't like that.

 Oh, his name's Aiti then.

 "I don't wanna hear it."
 Aiti refuted.